 But, here’s the brutal truth.

 Men tend to store the majority of their body fat in their lower bellies.
-It is often the last to come off when losing body fat and dieting down.
+Belly fat is often the last to come off when losing body fat and dieting down.

-What this boils down to is that a ‘decent’ diet will probably get you a two-pack and a relatively flat stomach, but the rest of that six pack is going to stay hidden.
+What this boils down to is that a ‘decent’ diet will probably get you a two-pack and a relatively flat stomach, but the rest of that six pack is going to stay hidden behind that belly fat.

-If you improve your nutrition a bit more and get to a ‘good’ diet, you’re probably looking at a 4 pack.
+If you improve your nutrition a bit more and get to a ‘good’ diet, you’re probably looking at a strong core with a 4 pack.

 Here’s the no-B.S. honest to goodness truth.

-If you want to have your lower abs show, you’re going to have to have a GREAT diet.
-That means you’re going to need a high quality nutrition plan that you can be very consistent with in order to get lean enough to see your lower abs.
+If you want to have your lower abs show, you’re going to have to have a GREAT healthy diet.
+That means you’re going to need a high quality nutrition plan that you can be very consistent with in order to get lean enough to see your lower ab muscle definition.

 #2 ALL AB TRAINING IS NOT THE SAME

-Many people think that because the abs or rectus abdominis is a single muscle, all you need to do is sit-ups or crunches every single day.
+Many people think that because the abs or rectus abdominis is a single muscle, all you need to do is common ab exercises like sit-ups or crunches every single day.

 The problem with sit-ups and crunches are that they’re a top-down movement so they’re mostly hitting the upper part of the rectus abdominis but neglecting the lower portion.